-There are many misconceptions and myths about finding resolution through the option of childfree.
-If you are in the fact finding stage, read on as we debunk common myths surrounding childfree and break down the facts.
+There are many misconceptions and myths about finding resolution through the option of living childfree.
+If you are in the fact finding stage, read on as we debunk common myths surrounding living childfree and break down the facts.

 Myth: Remaining childfree means remaining just as heartbroken as we are right now.